presentations for business, sales, and training - oral and multimedia

 - Audience participation exercises

 - Asking the audience to do something physical (clapping, deep breathing, blinking, finger-snapping, shouting, and other more inventive ideas)

 - Asking the audience to engage with each other (for example introductions to person in next chair)

 - Funny quotations (be careful not to offend anyone)

 - Inspirational quotations

-- Props (see the visual aids ideas page)
+- Props, samples, physical objects (see the visual aids ideas page)

 - Examples and case-study references